awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

    1. ****Your Name**** – Your full name\.

-   1. ****Email Address**** – The email address from which you will send emails\.
+   1. ****Email Address**** – The email address you want to send email from\.
 This address must be verified in Amazon SES, and it must exactly match the address specified in Amazon SES\.

    1. ****Account Type**** – Choose **POP3**\.